 Room/space identification signs at doors should be located on the wall at the latch side of the door, consistently placed with their closest edge 140 – 160 mm from the doorjamb.
 If wall space is not available adjacent to a door latch, mount a sign on the nearest adjacent wall.
 A clear wall area spanning at least 75 mm should surround the sign.
 With double doors of any kind, signs should be placed at both sides of the doors.

 Avoid sandwich boards and freestanding movable signs at all costs.
-These create serious tripping hazards for people with vision loss.
+These create serious tripping hazards for people impacted by blindness.
 Also avoid temporary signs that are not cane detectable.
 If these structures are to be used, consider signs that are not suspended in such a manner as to prevent them from being cane detectable and place them in amenity zones adjacent to curbs or well outside a path of travel.

 Place signage inside and outside of enclosed stairwells to designate each floor.
 Arabic numerals are best to designate floor numbers.
 These signs should be permanently mounted on the wall on the latch side of the door.